 BUS E65 - Music Business Fundamentals & Strategic Management

-Course Description: Provides instruction for aspiring artists, business entrepreneurs, music producers, and promoters seeking to be successful in the music business.
-Investigates a variety of components of the music business industry and explores different career options including self-employment and helps develop fundamental business skills.
-Builds on management, independent marketing and promotions, production, contracts and negotiating skills.
+Course Description: This program provides instruction for aspiring artists, business entrepreneurs, music producers, and promoters seeking to be successful in the music business.
+The curriculum investigates a variety of components of the music industry and explores different career options including self-employment and helps develop fundamental business skills.
+Topics include management, independent marketing and promotions, production, contracts and negotiating skills.
 Discussion, reading and class projects will be assigned.

 Get Inside the Music Industry